 - Wash your hands with soap and change your clothes after applying a pesticide

-- Keep the IPC phone number (1-800-222-1222) on or near all telephones Approximately 80 percent of poisonings can be treated safely and effectively at home.
+- Keep the IPC phone number (1-800-222-1222) on or near all telephones Approximately 90 percent of cases from the general public can be managed at home.
 If you suspect a plant or pesticide exposure has occurred, begin administering the following first-aid treatment recommendations; then call your local poison center.
 (The nationwide, toll-free poison center number, 1-800-222-1222, automatically connects callers with their designated local poison center, from anywhere in the U.S. All calls placed in Illinois will be routed to the IPC.)

 - Exposure to the mouth: Give the victim a small amount of water.